itismohammadreza/react-tailwind-redux/README.md

 ## Todos
+- implement async change in checkbox and dropdown and switch
 - add font
 - add authentication middlewares
 - add request config
 - add global loading
 - add page transition
 - show toast on error from interceptor(dispatch an action and listen to the action in toast component)
-- create home page and redirect to it instead of index.tsx
-- remove repeating code sections in every component (like labelEl, iconEl and other logical sections)

 -------------------------------------------------------------

 - multi-state-checkbox does not accept variant props